What we do, Why we do it, What it looks like

 To worship, glorify, and share the good news of our Lord and Savior, Jesus Christ

-Our calling from Acts 20:32: ‘I place you in God’s hands and in the care of His word, which builds you up and promises you an eternal inheritance…”
+Acts 20:27,32: ‘To declare to you the whole counsel of God… place you in God’s hands and in the care of His word, which builds you up and promises you an eternal inheritance…”

 .